EdgeJH/exitst8.github.io/java/index.md

 ---
-layout: java
+layout: project
-title: All Java
+title: All Projects
-excerpt: "A List of Java"
+excerpt: "A List of Projects"
 comments: false
 ---